zudello/zudello-knowledge-base/Knowledge Base/getting-started-with-zudello/zudello-glossary.md

 **List view**: A way to view your documents as a vertical list, with each document showing as a card with key information.

-**Management tree approvals**: An approval process that follows your organization's management structure.
+**Management tree approvals**: An approval process that follows your organisation's management structure.
 Documents are sent to each manager up the chain until someone with a high enough approval limit approves the transaction.

 **Manual upload**: A way to add documents to Zudello by dragging and dropping files or selecting them from your computer, rather than sending them by email.

+**Mention**: A feature that let's you send another user a notification about a message in the document chat.

 **Module**: A main section of Zudello that groups related features together, such as purchasing, sales, or inventory.